Annie's

 High Holidays, called Rosh Ha-Shanah and Yom Kippur, are the most

 sacred days of the Jewish year.
-Like all Jewish holidays, they
+Like all

-occur on different dates each year because they are based on the
+Jewish holidays, they occur on different dates each year because

-month of the Hebrew calendar, which usually falls in September or
+Hebrew calendar, which usually falls

 Rosh Ha-Shanah, the Jewish New Year, begins on the first day of

 Tishri and lasts two days.
-It celebrates the creation of the
+It celebrates the

-people are judged on Rosh Ha-Shanah for their deeds of the past
+Rosh Ha-Shanah for their deeds of the past year.
+The chief symbol

-sounded during the holiday worship.
+a ram's horn that is sounded during the holiday worship.

 ~Source for above is The World Book Encyclopedia~